Psychiatrists may prescribe anticonvulsants for people who don’t tolerate or respond to first-line medications, like SSRIs.

 When using anticonvulsants to treat anxiety, another

-Dr. David Culpepper, clinical director at LifeMD, said an individual who takes gabapentin or another anticonvulsant could feel the benefits immediately, making it effective in treating the symptoms of anxiety and panic disorder.
+Dr. David Culpepper, clinical director at LifeMD, says an individual who takes gabapentin or another anticonvulsant could feel the benefits immediately, making it effective in treating the symptoms of anxiety and panic disorder.

 Antipsychotics, in contrast, work on a long-term basis and may not take effect for up to 6 weeks.

 Because anticonvulsants act on a short-term basis, there’s a risk of becoming physically dependent.
 “The risk of dependency on anticonvulsants is relatively mild compared to other anti-anxiety medications, such as benzodiazepines, which have been shown to be highly addictive.”

 Though not approved for anxiety in the U.S., the European Medicines Agency approved pregabalin for generalized anxiety.
 Only one antipsychotic, first-gen trifluoperazine, is FDA-approved for anxiety.

 “Psychotherapy is a mainstay of treatment for anxiety,” Dr. Siperstein says, crediting most improvement to a combination of psychotherapy and medication management.